jagenjo/litegui.js/guides/inspector.md

 ## Adapting size ##

-Because it is hard to know the height of all the widgets, you can call the method ```adjustHeight``` to adapt the current inspector size to the total height of the widgets.
+When creating a dialog with an Inspector inside it is hard to know the height of all the widgets.
+Remember that you can call the method ```adjustHeight``` in the ```LiteGUI.Dialog``` to adapt the dialog height to the content.

 ## Adding custom widgets ##